Mary Elizabeth McDonough: Career

 McDonough began her career as a child actor, portraying Erin Walton in the series The Waltons beginning in September 1972, a role which she would portray until the series' finale nine years later in 1981.
-She appeared in the PBS children's television Zoom as a ZOOMguest; the segment showed her filming the Season 1 episode "The Yearling" while she narrated.
+She appeared in the PBS children's television program Zoom as a ZOOMguest; the segment showed her filming the Season 1 episode "The Yearling" while she narrated.

 She made her feature film debut with a minor part in the action film Lovely But Deadly (1981) before co-starring with Melissa Sue Anderson in the television horror film Midnight Offerings (1981).
 McDonough was subsequently cast in a lead role in the slasher horror film Mortuary (1983), opposite Lynda Day George and Bill Paxton.

 She reprised her role of Erin Walton in several of The Waltons subsequent television reunion films A Wedding on Walton's Mountain, Mother's Day on Walton's Mountain, and A Day for Thanks on Walton's Mountain (all released and televised in 1982).

 In 1987, she had a lead role in the dark comedy Funland, about an unhinged amusement park operator.

 In the 1990s, McDonough appeared again as Erin Walton in a further three Waltons reunion made-for-TV films: A Walton Thanksgiving Reunion (1993), A Walton Wedding (1995), and A Walton Easter (1997).

 In the 2000s, she returned to other television acting roles, guest-starring on Boston Legal (2004–2008 on ABC) and The New Adventures of Old Christine (2006–2010 on CBS).

 McDonough has been a radio guest on international and syndicated shows such as Get Focused Radio with Kate Hennessy.

 She can be seen on the internet in the show McDougall M.D. as part of the broadcasts on the TBN network.

 In 2018, McDonough's book Christmas on Honeysuckle Lane was adapted into the Hallmark Channel film of the same name starring Alicia Witt and Colin Ferguson.
 McDonough also appeared in the film in a minor supporting role.

 Personal life

-McDonough suffers from lupus erythematosus, which, she claimed on her In the Know plastic surgery awareness website, stemmed from leaking silicone from her breast implants.
+McDonough has lupus erythematosus, which, she claimed on her In the Know plastic surgery awareness website, stemmed from leaking silicone from her breast implants.